awsmug/torro-forms/readme.txt

 * Added new filters `torro_form_classes`, `torro_element_classes`, `torro_input_classes`
 * Elements and their types are now separate models
 * Reworked Form Settings CSS
+* Adjusted default values for min/max limits on element types to be empty
 * Fixed problems with functions not existing in PHP 5.2
 * Fixed problems with shortcodes on start pages
 * Fixed problems with shortcodes, embedded in forms which have been included by shortcodes